AyanKhanngr/yunikomba/README.md

 ## Prerequisites

 Yunicomba is written in the [Ruby programming language](https://ruby-lang.org/) and uses the [Sinatra](https://sinatrarb.com) microframework.
-The system where you run Yunicomba must provide the following software.
+The system where you run Yunicomba must provide the following software, as well as any dependencies.

 | Software | Version | More information |
 | :- | :- | :- |